Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter candidate: Introduction

 There are several current candidates in high energy physics to describe dark matter.
 In a broad brush, many approaches make use of standard fields, but with effective or modified interactions, while some of them are endowed with ad hoc impositions in order to satisfy the necessary cosmological constraints \cite{masi}.
 Other approaches result as consequence of more complete and comprehensive theoretical scopes \cite{RD}.
 Whatever the model or theory at hand, finding the relation between a given dark matter candidate and a physical observable is always a nontrivial task.
 In this regard, the study of theoretical dark matter proposals along with current experiments is certainly a welcome branch of research.

-The mass dimension one fermionic field is based upon the so called elkos, eigenspinors of the charge conjugation operator with dynamics not dictated by the Dirac first order equation.
+The mass dimension one fermionic field is based upon the so-called elkos, eigenspinors of the charge conjugation operator with dynamics not dictated by the Dirac first order equation.
 Its neutrality under usual gauge interactions provides a dark matter candidate \cite{ahl}.
-In trying to envisage possible accelerator signals due to allowed interactions for this specific field, we point out Ref. \cite{vel} for the early days of the theory, and Refs. in \cite{colet,Alves:2017joy} searching for outcomes via Higgs couplings and monophoton events.
+In trying to envisage possible accelerator signals due to allowed interactions for this specific field, we point out Refs. \cite{vel,nnv} for the early days of the theory, and Refs. in \cite{colet,Alves:2017joy} searching for outcomes via Higgs couplings and monophoton events.

 DUNE belongs to the next generation of long baseline neutrino oscillation experiments and will use two facilities of the United States Department of Energy.
-A neutrino beam will be produced at the Fermi National Accelerator Laboratory (Fermilab), where the ND will be installed.
-The neutrino beam crosses the Earth's crust reaching the Far Detector (FD), which will be installed at the Long Baseline Neutrino Facility (LBNF) in Sanford \cite{Abi:2020wmh,Abi:2020evt,Abi:2020oxb,Abi:2020loh}.
+A neutrino beam will be produced at the Fermi National Accelerator Laboratory (Fermilab), where the ND will be installed~\cite{DUNE:2021tad}.
+The ND is functionally similar to the FD, thus reducing the systematic uncertainties of the experiment.
+It is expected to {\it i)} characterize the beam close to the source in terms of flavor, energy range, and flux of neutrinos; {\it ii)} measure the $\nu$ cross section with the detector material; and {\it iii)} crosscheck the beam models.

+The neutrino beam crosses the Earth's crust reaching the Far Detector (FD)~\cite{DUNE:2020lwj}, which uses Liquid Argon Time Projection Chamber (LArTPC) technology and will be installed at the Long Baseline Neutrino Facility (LBNF)~\cite{DUNE:2020mra} in Sanford.
+The LBNF will have four LArTPC modules, each with 17 kton of liquid argon of which 10 kton will be the active mass.
 The neutrino beam generated at Fermilab is expected to have a power of $1.2$\,MW with an upgrade in the future reaching up to $2.4$\, MW.
 This initial power for the beam is related to a primary proton with energy of $120$\, GeV.
 The beam operating at 1.2 MW for one year corresponds to $10^{21}$ protons with 120 GeV colliding with the target within this time period.
 This process will produce a neutrino beam with most of the produced neutrinos with energies between 1 and 3 GeV.

-The FD detection technology is the Liquid Argon Time Projection Chamber (LArTPC).
-The LBNF will have four LArTPCs, each with 17 kton of liquid argon of which 10 kton will be the active mass.

-The ND is being designed so that its LArTPC is functionally similar to the FD, thus reducing the systematic uncertainties of the experiment.
-The ND is expected to have the following roles in a long baseline facility: characterize the beam close to the source in terms of flavor, energy range, and flux of neutrinos; measure the $\nu$ cross section with the detector material; and crosscheck the beam models.
-The DUNE ND is projected to have a fiducial mass of 67t of LAr.